notshi/dquery/dquery.md

 ## In

+Sometimes you want to look for something within multiple elements or within an element that has multiple values.
 There are many elements in the IATI Standard that have multiple values; for example, there can be multiple countries reported in an activity.

 In such cases, we can use `in` to look through multiple values or a number of arrays.